psu-epl/psu-epl.github.com/README.markdown

-# Electronics Prototyping Lab
+# Lab for Interconnected Devices

-At the _Center For Interconnected Devices_ at Portland State University.
+At the _Lab for Interconnected Devices_ at Portland State University.

 ## [psu-epl.github.io](http://psu-epl.github.io)